Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Results

+The $t$-dependence of the extracted $\mu^+$ and $\mu^-$ cross section average is shown in Fig.~\ref{fig:x_sec}, with the numerical values given in Tab.~\ref{tab:1}.

 The observed $t$-dependence of the DVCS cross section can be well described by a single-exponential function $e^{-B |t|}$.
-The four data points are fitted using a binned maximum-likelihood method, which takes into account that experimental count rates were weighted when extracting the cross section.
+The four data points are fitted using a binned maximum-likelihood method, where the weights take into account all corrections mentioned above.
 The result on the $t$-slope,